 The flow software has a few other cool tricks: It can also copy the clipboard from one machine to another.
 So I can paste something onto the Clipboard on Windows, drag my mouse cursor to the Mac and then pick up that same clipboard content on the Mac.

-That's super useful, especially if you're going back and forth a lot as I do quite frequently.
+That's very useful, especially if you're going back and forth between Windows and Mac a lot as I do quite frequently.

 There are other solutions for the multi-device keyboard and mouse usage.
 There are physical KVM switches as well as software solutions.
 I've used physical KVM switches in the past, and one advantage they can have is that you can also use a single monitor - if you get one that works with the resolution you use.
 My experience with KVM switches in the past has been dismal and it looks if you want to use it for 4k screens in particular the choices are both very limited and expensive.

-There's also Synergy, which is similar to what the Easy Flow Logitech software does, but it's standalone so you're not bound by specific hardware.
-I've used this in the past and it works well too, but for me it's been a while.
-One advantage is that the software explicitly works with Linux, so if Linux is part of your machine cadre, Synergy might be a better choice then the Easy Flow software.
+There's Synergy, which is similar to what the Easy Flow Logitech software does, but it's standalone so you're not bound by specific hardware.
+I've used this in the past and it works well too, but it's not as smooth as the Logitech software.
+One advantage is that the software explicitly works with Linux which Easy Flow does not, so if Linux is part of your machine cadre, Synergy might be a better choice.